 - Centimeter Cubes

 - Deluxe Rainbow Fraction® Circles

-- Centimeter Grid Paper (BLM 10;
+- Centimeter Grid Paper (BLM 10; 1 per group)

 2. Ask students to build a histogram representing this data using Centimeter Cubes.

 4. Have students use the Fraction Circles and the fractions they found for each range to create a circle graph.